AI-sInA/Data-Science-und-ML-Team-9/2_BaselineModel/README.md

 ## Data Preprocessing

-The data is preprocessed by:
+The data preprocessing steps include:
 1. Converting date columns to datetime format.
 2. Adding new features such as year, month, weekday, and cyclic features (sine and cosine transformations).
 3. Handling missing values and categorical variables.